By the end of this section, you will be able to do the following:

 Many important metabolic processes arose in prokaryotes; however, some of these processes, such as nitrogen fixation, are never found in eukaryotes.
 The process of aerobic respiration is found in all major lineages of eukaryotes, and it is localized in the mitochondria.
 Aerobic respiration is also found in many lineages of prokaryotes, but it is not present in all of them, and a great deal of evidence suggests that such anaerobic prokaryotes never carried out aerobic respiration nor did their ancestors.

 While today’s atmosphere is about 20 percent molecular oxygen (O2), geological evidence shows that it originally lacked O2.
 Without oxygen, aerobic respiration would not be expected, and living things would have relied on anaerobic respiration or the process of fermentation instead.
-At some point before about 3.8 billion years ago, some prokaryotes began using energy from sunlight to power anabolic processes that reduce carbon dioxide to form organic compounds.
+At some point between 3.2 and 3.5 billion years ago, some prokaryotes began using energy from sunlight to power anabolic processes that reduce carbon dioxide to form organic compounds.
 That is, they evolved the ability to photosynthesize.
 Hydrogen, derived from various sources, was “captured” using light-powered reactions to reduce fixed carbon dioxide in the Calvin cycle.
-The group of Gram-negative bacteria that gave rise to cyanobacteria used water as the hydrogen source and released O2 as a “waste” product.
+The group of Gram-negative bacteria that gave rise to cyanobacteria used water as the hydrogen source and released O2 as a “waste” product about 2.2 billion years ago.

 Eventually, the amount of photosynthetic oxygen built up in some environments to levels that posed a risk to living organisms, since it can damage many organic compounds.
 Various metabolic processes evolved that protected organisms from oxygen, one of which, aerobic respiration, also generated high levels of ATP.
 It became widely present among prokaryotes, including in a free-living group we now call alpha-proteobacteria.
 Organisms that did not acquire aerobic respiration had to remain in oxygen-free environments.
 Originally, oxygen-rich environments were likely localized around places where cyanobacteria were abundant and active, but by about 2 billion years ago, geological evidence shows that oxygen was building up to higher concentrations in the atmosphere.
 Oxygen levels similar to today’s levels only arose within the last 700 million years.